Skip to main content

 " Ajab."
 He closed his eyes and breathed in before opening them and taking her left hand in his right one.
 The rain poured its shower of love on them as he continued, gathering his thoughts.

-" I.... wanted to hear this, ever since I met you."
+" I... wanted to hear this, ever since I met you."
 Pleased with her admission, he held her tighter, before letting go and holding her hands, as foreheads touched.
-She moved back a step saying
+She moved back a step, saying, " The rain is stopping, let's get home before it gets dark."
+He nodded, whistling to Sarang.
+It was time to go home.

-The Jungle floor was slippery and Sarang being just out of war, Pratap decided to walk to the main road where Sarang could run freely.
+The jungle was slippery.
+Sarang, being just out of the war, was healing from injuries.
+Pratap decided to walk to the road where Sarang could run freely.

-Ajabde walked ahead like she knew the Jungles well.
-She named plants and flowers he hadn't heard of or seen.
+Ajabdeh walked ahead like she knew the jungles well.
+She shared the names of plants and flowers he had not heard of or seen.
 She spoke of their medicinal values.

-" Don't move so far ahead, Ajabde, there are animals and dacoits in here."
+" Don't move so far ahead, Ajabdeh, there are animals and dacoits in here."
 He warned.

 " I have my Khanjar!"
 She flaunted as he smiled.
 He knew what she had was a husband she was sure of, to save her from any danger, be it an animal or a man.

-" Ajabde!
-Dacoits!"
-He spoke his voice full of fear as she stopped to look around then ran back to hide behind him holding his hand in fear.
+" Ajabdeh!
+Careful!"
+He spoke in an alarming voice as she stopped to look around, then ran back to hide behind him, holding his hand in fear.

 " So brave of you, I wonder how you fought those men with me, now look at you!"
 He laughed.

 " I told you not to move ahead."
 He shrugged.
-Within a few seconds, Ajabde threw a handful of mud and grass at him, he had no idea when she picked them up so swiftly and ran through the clearing giggling.
+Within a few seconds, Ajabdeh threw a handful of mud and grass at him. he had no idea when she picked them up so swiftly and ran through the clearing giggling.

 " Chaliye, it's almost dusk."
-He moved back, whistling to Sarang as Ajabde stood flabbergasted and visibly embarrassed.
-She pulled her dupatta over her face hoping he wouldn't catch her red face but she knew that he would, as he smiled victoriously and teasingly.
+He moved back, whistling to Sarang as Ajabdeh stood flabbergasted and visibly embarrassed.
+She pulled her dupatta over her face, hoping he wouldn't catch her red face, but she knew that he knew her too well, as he smiled victoriously and teasingly.

-" Ajabde," Ranima called as they walked up to her.
+" Ajabdeh," Ranima called as they walked up to her.

 " You got wet!"
-Jaivanta Bai seemed worried. " Go get changed and meet me at the Rani Baithak.
-We have a lot to do, with the guests arriving from Dawn tomorrow. "
+Jaivanta Bai seemed worried. " Go get changed and meet me at the Rani Mahal Baithak.
+We have a lot to do, with the guests arriving from dawn tomorrow. "

 " Yes, Ranima, I will be there soon."
 She nodded.